How does providing stable schedules benefit my bottom line?

 Improve and protect employee and customer health

 Healthy employees are critical across the retail industry, where interactions with customers are frequent—but they are especially important in food service.
 In fact, the Center for Disease Control estimates that 53 percent of norovirus outbreaks can be attributed to sick food handlers.7Center for Disease Control (2014, January 23).
 Estimates of Foodborne Illness in the United States.
 Retrieved December 14, 2017, from https://www.cdc.gov/foodborneburden/ attribution-1998-2008.html.
 In addition to spreading disease, employees who don’t take time off for illness for fear of losing wages are more likely to underperform in their job duties.
+Small business owners can help sick employees get well and stop the spread of illness, resulting in better business outcomes when employees return to work, by promoting employee health and encouraging them to stay home when they are not well.

 One way to combat the persistent problem of absenteeism (employees habitually missing work without prior approval) is to establish a sick leave policy.
-Setting up formal guidelines around shifts missed due to illness fosters greater accountability, and can even encourage unhealthy employees to take the time off they need to get better.
+Setting up formal guidelines around shifts missed due to illness fosters greater accountability, and can even encourage sick employees to take the time off they need to get better.
 Many organizations have success with setting up a paid time off policy in which hours of paid vacation time are accrued as an employee works.